xbeat/Machine-Learning/README.md

 Introduction to Exponential Equations

 Exponential equations involve variables in the exponent.
 They are crucial in modeling growth and decay processes in various fields like finance, biology, and physics.

+## Anomaly Detection in Time Series Data with Python

+Introduction to Anomaly Detection in Time Series Data

+Anomaly detection in time series data is a crucial task in various fields, from monitoring industrial processes to analyzing environmental changes.
+This technique helps identify unusual patterns or events that deviate significantly from expected behavior.
+In this presentation, we'll explore how to perform anomaly detection using Python, focusing on practical examples and actionable insights.

 ## Attention is All You Need in Python